phillbush/incipit/README.txt

 	}
 }

-.Image.
-An image can be included in a figure by preceding the opening bracket with the ⟨IMAGE:⟩ keyword, optionally followed by the image caption, before the opening curly bracket.
-Note that only `.eps` images are supported when converting to troff.
-When converting to html, however, common formats such as `.jpg` and `.png` are supported.

-IMAGE: A monkey riding a parrot. {
-	figure.eps
-}

 .PIC Diagram.
 When converting to ms, diagrams can be written on the PIC language.
 Diagrams are marked with the ⟨PIC:⟩ keyword before the opening curly